Rent a meeting room in Philadelphia, PA

 • Power: Are there enough outlets where people actually sit, or will you need power strips?

 1. Noise, privacy, and focus Philadelphia has lively streets and plenty of mixed-use buildings.
-If you’ll discuss anything sensitive (HR, finance, client negotiations), confirm:
+If you’ll be discussing anything sensitive, confirm:

-• no loud adjacent uses (fitness class, kids programming, bar)
+• No loud adjacent uses like fitness classes, kids programming, a bar, etc.

-1. Arrival experience (your first 5 minutes set the tone) Even a great conference room can feel stressful if guests can’t find it.
+1. Arrival experience: Your first five minutes set the tone Even a great conference room can feel stressful if guests can’t find it.
 Confirm:

 • A/V or support fees

-• overtime rules (and whether it bills in 30- or 60-minute increments)
+• Overtime rules, and whether it's billed in 30- or 60-minute increments

-• food and beverage rules (outside catering allowed? delivery okay?)
+• Food and beverage rules around outside catering and delivery

 Are there unique or creative meeting spaces beyond standard boardrooms?